Luxembourgish women in sport: 8 portraits for 8th March (II)

 Initially, she didn't intend to play professionally.
 As soon as she started secondary school, and then university, she found that she didn't have enough time to practice intensively after class.
 At this time, she realised that she wouldn't reach the level to become a pro.
 And yet she managed... in a largely male-dominated world where gender stereotypes are still entrenched.
 Although e-sport has long been stigmatised and misunderstood by a real sport enthusiasts, it is gradually becoming more accepted.
 However, women still represent a minority in the e-sport arena.

 During the 2022 World Esports Championship, Lena Rocca was part of a mixed team but she was the only woman!
-After this experience, one of her projects was to set up a women's team on CS (Counter Strike) and to take part in the qualifiers for the World Championship.
+Following this experience, one of her projects is to set up an all-female Luxembourg team to encourage new players to emerge on the competitive scene.

 From e-sport to fashion, with a detour in biology